How To Use Ellipses in Grammar

 How Many Periods Are There In An Ellipses?

 You might wonder just how many dots should be in an ellipsis.
-The answer is that sometimes there are three!
-Sometimes there are four!
+The answer is always three.

-That's a lie, actually.
 There is no such thing as a four-dot ellipsis.
 A four-dot ellipsis is actually an ellipsis with a period at the end of it.
-It's important to remember that you still should punctuate properly even if you're using an ellipsis.
+It's important to remember that you still should punctuate properly even when you use an ellipsis.

 When using ellipses in conjunction with other punctuation, whether they be commas, semicolons, question marks, or exclamation points, treat the ellipsis as though it was just another word in the sentence.